qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

 .. code-block:: html

-  <span style="text-decoration:underline;color:blue;word-spacing:20">I will be displayed as blue underlined text with increased space between words</span>
+  <span style="text-decoration:underline;text-align:center;color:blue;word-spacing:20">I will be displayed as blue underlined and centered text with increased space between words</span>

 Below an example of a HTML-based expression and rendering (applies different colors and underline to the same label):